-Recorded in 1959, this is one of the biggest-selling jazz albums of all time and is included on our list of best jazz albums ever.
+Recorded in 1959, this is one of the biggest-selling jazz albums of all time and is included on our list of greatest jazz albums of all time.
 It features compositions in a variety of odd time signatures: ‘Blue Rondo à la Turk’ in 9/8 time; ‘Pick Up Sticks’ in 6/4 time; and the famous lilting 5/4 of ‘Take Five’, which was actually composed by Desmond.

 Although she is not always described as a Cool jazz musician, Blossom Dearie’s sweet, girlish voice surely owes something to the style.